• Canadian Travel

 Orchard House

 The childhood home of Louisa May Alcott is a joy to visit.
-The author of “Little Women” not only wrote the beloved book here, she also used it as the setting for the book.
+The author of “Little Women” not only wrote the beloved book here, but she also used it as the setting for the book.

 Plan on an hour to an hour and a half.